 There was also an excellent, more conventional, exhibition on photographs five minutes’ walk away at RAW Streetphoto Gallery on Coolsestraat.
 Veteran Italian/American photographer John R. Pepper was showing his very first ever pictures which were taken in Rome in 1969.
 The twenty or so black and white images, taken when Pepper was a teenager, are redolent of post-war Italy and Neo-Realism.
 He was at the gallery and proved to be an eloquent speaker able to give background and insights into his work.

-There were more photos, rather architectural photos at The Print Room just along from Atelier Herenplaats.
+There were more photos related to the OMI project at The Print Room just along from Atelier Herenplaats.

 There seemed to more photos than paintings on view but I really liked Yannick Val Gesto’s Imperfect Butterflies at Cinnnamon gallery on Gouvernestraat.
 Apparently created in the room in which they were shown, they were originally sourced and inspired by diverse images found online.
 The pictures went through a series of changes and re-births before arriving at their current state.
 They have an easy-going, yet direct innocence, perhaps indicative of the fact they are the artist’s first actual paintings.